Your Privacy

 Lead researchers: Priyanka deSouza PhD and Fabio Duarte PhD

-By focusing on specific cities and combining data on local air quality with Clue menstrual cycle data from the same geographic areas (Clue does not collect specific location data and has only approximate city-level data), this project aims to help understand how environmental factors can contribute to reproductive health.
-The researchers are also interested in whether acute air pollution spikes, caused by events such as wildfires, can affect cycle length and variability of those exposed to these events.
-This project is focused on cities in Brazil, Mexico, and the United States.
+By combining data on local air quality with Clue menstrual cycle data from the same geographic areas, this project aims to build on our understanding of how environmental factors like air quality can impact menstrual health, including cycle characteristics like cycle regularity and bleeding heaviness.
+The researchers are also investigating how acute air pollution spikes, caused by events such as wildfires, can affect cycle length and variability of those exposed.
+This project is focused on cities with varying average air quality in Brazil, Mexico, and the United States.

 Are digestive symptoms associated with mood during PMS?